yya518/FinBERT/README.md

 *Note to run the script, one should first download the model weights, and the Financial Phrase Bank Dataset.

 ### Downloading Financial Phrase Bank Dataset
+The zip file for the Financial Phrase Bank Dataset has been provided for ease of download and use.

 ### Environment:
 To set up the evironment used to train and test the model, run `pip install -r requirements.txt`\